risk-first/website/practices/Estimates.md

 > "Story points rate the relative effort of work in a Fibonacci-like format: 0, 0.5, 1, 2, 3, 5, 8, 13, 20, 40, 100.
 It may sound counter-intuitive, but that abstraction is actually helpful because it pushes the team to make tougher decisions around the difficulty of work. " - [Story Points, _Atlassian_](https://www.atlassian.com/agile/project-management/estimation)

 Second, the strategy of picking the two-day action with the greatest [Pay-Off](Glossary#pay-off) is _often good_.
-After all, this is just [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent), and that's a perfectly good way for training [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) systems.
+(After all, this is just [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent), and that's a perfectly good way for training [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) systems.)
 However, just like following a river downhill from the top of a mountain will _often_ get you to the sea, it probably won't take the shortest path, and sometimes you'll get stuck at a lake.

 The choice of using gradient descent means that you have given up on [Goals](Glossary#goal-in-mind):  Essentially, we have here the difference between "Walking towards a destination" and "Walking downhill".
 Or, if you like, a planned economy and a market economy.
 But, we don't live in _either_: everyone lives in some mixture of the two:  our governments _have plans_ for big things like roads and hospitals, and taxes.
 Other stuff, they leave to the whims of supply and demand.
-A project always ends up being the same.
+A project ends up being the same.

 ## Risk-First Estimating

 Let's figure out what we can take away from the above experiences:

- - The 10X developer saw, and the difference made by experience implies that a lot of the effort on a project comes from [Learning Curve Risk](Communication-Risk#learning-curve-risk) and [Dead End Risk](Complexity-Risk#dead-end-risk).
+ - **From the "10X Developer" Saw:** the difference made by experience implies that a lot of the effort on a project comes from [Learning Curve Risk](Communication-Risk#learning-curve-risk) and [Dead End Risk](Complexity-Risk#dead-end-risk).
- - The lesson from "Quality, Speed, Cost" is that actually, we need to be considering _all_ risks, not just some arbitrary milestones on a project plan.
-Project plans can always be gamed, and you can always leave risks unaccounted for in order to hit the goals (good old [Map and Territory Risk](Map-and-territory-risk) strikes again).
+ - **From "Quality, Speed, Cost":** we need to be considering _all_ risks, not just some arbitrary milestones on a project plan.
+Project plans can always be gamed, and you can always leave risks unaccounted for in order to hit the goals.
- - The lesson from the Parkinson's Law was that by giving people a _time budget_, you absolve them from [Schedule Risk](Scarcity-Risk#schedule-risk)... at least until they realise they're going to overrun.
+ - **From the Parkinson's Law:** giving people a _time budget_, you absolve them from [Schedule Risk](Scarcity-Risk#schedule-risk)... at least until they realise they're going to overrun.
 This gives them one less dimension of risk to worry about, but means they end up taking all the time you give them, because they are optimising over the remaining risks.
  - Finally, the lesson from Agile Estimation is that _just iterating_ is sometimes not as efficient as _using your intuition and experience_ to find a more optimal path.

 How can we synthesise this knowledge, along with what we've learned into something that makes more sense?

 #### Tip #1: Estimating Should be About _Estimating [Pay Off](Glossary#pay-off)_

-For a given [action](Glossary#taking-action) / road-map / business strategy, what [Attendant Risks](Glossary#attendant-risk) are we going to have when we get there?
-Yes, we'll all be older (there _will be_ [Schedule Risk](Scarcity-Risk#schedule-risk)), but it's also about:
+For a given [action](Glossary#taking-action) / road-map / business strategy, what [Attendant Risks](Glossary#attendant-risk) are we going to have:

   - What bets are we making about where the [market](Feature-Risk#market-risk) will be?
   - What [Communication Risk](Communication-Risk) will we face explaining our product to people?